Godefroid Kurth: Works

 Godefroid Kurth wrote over 500 books and journal articles, including contributions to the Catholic Encyclopedia.
-His "style is consciously literary, lively, and flamboyant; ...However, Kurth's version of history is also notably technical; it is founded on rigorous principles of historical criticism, extensive mastery of philology and profound knowledge of the sources and other works."
+His "style is consciously literary, lively, and flamboyant.
+However, Kurth's version of history is notably technical, founded on rigorous principles of historical criticism, extensive mastery of philology and profound knowledge of the sources and other works."
 His Clovis (1895), Notger de Liège (1905), and La cité de Liège au Moyen-âge (1909–1910) remain indispensable reference works.